2.1.11. Beacon detect engine

 The general procedure for analysing alerts is described in Using of NDR dashboards.

-The specific procedure for analysing Beacon Detect alerts is described in the Analysing the Beacon Detect alerts.
+The specific procedure for analysing Beacon detect alerts is described in the Analyzing the Beacon detect alerts.